 Otherwise, despite the Issue Drift, season 3 managed to avert this trope (narrowly) with regards to the Xindi main storyline.

 The Vulcans in Enterprise (particularly T'Pol) were criticized by viewers for acting very un-Vulcan-like, nearly indistinguishable from Romulans.
 This was used as the basis of a three-episode story in the fourth season involving the Syrannites, an orthodox sect of Vulcans (in contrast to Vulcan society which has "strayed from Surak's teachings"), and the discovery of the Kir'Shara (the original copy of Surak's writings).
 It is said that Season 5 would have tried to explain why T'Pol is more emotional than most Vulcans by revealing she was actually half-Romulan.

 Another complaint was how the show did nothing to show the formation of the Federation.
 Again, this was addressed in the fourth season with a three-episode story that showed the beginnings of alliance between Humans, Vulcans, Andorians and Tellarites (the Federation's four founding species) as well as the formation of the "Coalition of Planets" in the penultimate two-part story.

-Also, the greatest one of all, "Judgment", which turns the entire Klingon race from a gigantic flanderization to a retroactive Tear Jerker that shows that the warrior caste took over the Klingon's entire culture slowly over several hundred years.
+Also, the greatest one of all, "Judgment", which turns the entire Klingon race from a gigantic flanderization to a retroactive Tear Jerker that shows that the warrior caste took over the Klingons' entire culture slowly over several hundred years.
 By the time of Star Trek: Voyager, the warriors are all that's left.

 Basically, Season 4 can be seen as one really long Author's Saving Throw... because they got a new head writer, who promptly set the writers' team to cleaning up the mess of his predecessors.
 It wasn't perfect, but there was reasonably only so much they could do in one season, as well as devoting so much time to retconning the three previous clunky seasons.

 Although re-hashing the "Augments" issue in such a predictable way after the massive attention it got in DS9 was an example of the writers of season 4 having some of the same issues that previous season writers had.